hounslg/SF-Technology-Sparx/README.md

 These cards have space for an icon, though these are just images that are added to the model separately.
 &nbsp;
 &nbsp;
+&nbsp;
+&nbsp;

 ### Collapsed Cards (No Icons)
 This is similar to the cards with icons, but with out the space for an icon.
 These are also useful for items within a container.

 ### Detailed Card
 This provides some extra features over the collapsed versions.
+This has the space for an icon in the top left, and icons along the bottom.
 ![Toolbox Items](/md-images/SFDetailedCard.jpg)
+&nbsp;
+&nbsp;
 Selected one of the following
 + RecordType
 + Owner